 - If your overtime is not specified in the contract it is not counted.
 However, in 2013, there are signs that this may change – see more details in our new Guide ‘How to Avoid Confusion When Calculating Holiday Pay‘ and we will update this post later in 2014, when the Employment Appeals Tribunal have decided on 3 cases they heard in summer 2014.

-- For example, if you are contracted to work 20 hours per week but regularly work 40 hours per week with overtime, but this overtime is not contractual, then your payment for a weeks holiday entitlement will be based on 20 hours.
+- For example, if you are contracted to work 20 hours per week but regularly work 40 hours per week with overtime, but this overtime is not contractual, then your payment for a weeks holiday entitlement will be based on 20 hours (but see article above).

 - If you work with fixed hours and pay then the amount due for a weeks pay is the normal pay you receive for a weeks work.

 - If you work with variable hours and pay (e.g. bonus, commission) then a weeks pay equals the average hourly rate over the preceeding 12 weeks of pay multiplied by your normal working hours (but see ‘how to avoid confusion’ article above as things are changing in 2014).

 - If you work shifts a weeks pay equals your average weekly hours over the preceeding 12 weeks of pay at your average hourly rate.